egaraujo/airport-gap-api-automation/README.md

 • Should delete all favorites

 ## GitHub Actions
-This project has a worflow setup that runs the Playwright test suite on every push to the repo.
+This project has a workflow setup that runs the Playwright test suite on every push to the repo.
 ![screenshot](https://github.com/egaraujo/airport-gap-api-automation/blob/main/actions.png)

 ## Links